 With such a broad reaching profession, it is incumbent on the homeowner to ask the right questions of her handyman if she expects to hire intelligently.
 Before even considering calling, get together a list of the things you want done.
 In the craft we fondly call this the “laundry list” or the “honey-do list”… the latter named after the plaintiff cry of a needy spouse… “Honey, could you do this… honey, could you do that?”

 Though there are many handymen with a tremendous range of skills you can’t assume anything.
 It is important to go over the list with the handyman later in the screening process.
 Your goal is to decide if this person will do enough of your work to make hiring him worthwhile.
+If you are unclear of the repairs you want; for example, if your garage door is acting up and you do not know what to do, you might be better off contacting a queen city garage doors concord nc company (or similar ones in your area) instead of a handyman.
+They would be able to do a full check on those doors and do all the necessary repairs for you.

 Rule #2… Develop a list of handymen prospects